wmahfoudh/crabai/README.md

 - Not a chat UI
 - Not a stateful assistant

-CrabAI is a tool for quick, composable AI tasks in your terminal.
+CrabAI is terminal tool for quick, composable AI tasks.

 ## Features